strontic/strontic.github.io/xcyclopedia/library/Vault.dll-B03FF896FFA8F7BF0FEABD4678426C4A.md

 ## Possible Misuse

 *The following table contains possible examples of `Vault.dll` being misused.
-While `Vault.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Vault.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --